SAR Technology: 'Incident

 avalanche condition.

-"The toughest part was finding a place to pitch our tent," Orr said.
-"Once we were in the tent, it was like World War 2 because 150-km/h winds threatened to flatten us.
+"The toughest part was finding a place to pitch our tent," "Once we were in the tent, it was like World War 2 because 150-km/h winds threatened to flatten us.
 We were worried of being buried alive, but as soon as the snow piled up, the wind would pick up and completely unbury us."

-At the Whistler SAR Base searchers prepared for a major
+Command Post searchers prepared for a major

 rescue mission.
 It was known that the pair had only enough food and fuel for